What is Layers of Maquoketa?

 These discussions about what makes us “us” have morphed into concrete plans to celebrate Maquoketa.
 Over the months, with assistance from U of I staff, different groups have been working on projects that involve creative art projects, interviews with everyday people, research into historical buildings, personal stories about special memories and much more.

-We want everyone to please mark their calendars for the third week of April when all kinds of fun, interesting and exciting events are scheduled to showcase layer upon layer of what makes Maquoketa a reflection of the the people who live here, the history of the city and and land that defines it.
+We want everyone to please mark their calendars for the first week of May when all kinds of fun, interesting and exciting events are scheduled to showcase layer upon layer of what makes Maquoketa a reflection of the the people who live here, the history of the city and and land that defines it.

 There is much to celebrate here in Maquoketa.
-And this year’s event marks the cornerstone of an ongoing effort to peel back the layers for years to come.
+And this year’s event marks the ongoing effort to peel back the layers for years to come.